 Good news for the millions of yakisoba noodle fans out there.
 Let us introduce Chocolate Ippeichan to you all.
 The producer Myojo is obviously hoping that the chocolate version will be a hit product in the upcoming Valentine’s Day chocolate war in Japan.
-But who dares to eat this chocolate yakisoba noodles?
+But who dares to eat this Japanese chocolate yakisoba noodles?

 For those who are unfamiliar with Japan’s noodle scene, yakisoba is Japanese fried noodles, often had with cabbage, meat or seafood, and a condiment similar to Worcestershire sauce.